 The predominate religion in both Northern Ireland and Ireland is Roman Catholicism whose hierarchy is totally opposed to marriage equality.
 They have stated that same-sex marriage would attempt to treat two different concepts -- opposite-sex marriage and same-sex marriage -- as equals even though the Church considers them very different.

-Fortunately for the LGBT community, and the future of their civil rights, the authority of the Catholic Church in both countries has been severely weakened by the discovery of massive levels of teen sexual abuse by a small minority of priests, and the subsequent failed attempt by the Church to cover-up the knowledge of the abuse.
+Fortunately for the LGBT community, and the future of their civil rights, the authority of the Catholic Church in both countries has been severely weakened by the discovery of high levels of teen sexual abuse by a small minority of priests, and the subsequent failed attempt by the Church to cover-up the knowledge of that abuse.
 Partly as a result of this, public support for marriage equality in Ireland may well be the highest of any country in the world.
 There is a near consensus among commentators that same-sex marriage in Ireland is inevitable.
 It is supported, with various levels of enthusiasm, by all of the political parties.

 Religious identification in Ireland:

 During 2005 and 2012, the Gallup International Association conducted massive studies of religion among 57 countries worldwide and produced a "Global Index of Religion and Atheism."
 2,3 They asked the question:

 "Irrespective of whether you attend a place of worship or not would you say you are a religious person, not a religious person or a convinced atheist?"

-During the six years between 2005 and 2011, the polling agency found that the percentage of the adult Irish population who considered themselves a religious person dropped by 22 percentage points from 69% to 47%.
+During the six years between 2005 and 2011, the polling agency found that the percentage of the adult Irish population who considered themselves a religious person dropped by 22 percentage points from 69% to 47%, and became a minority!
 Globally, people who claim to be religious dropped by only 9 percentage points.
 Vietnam was the only country with a drop greater than 22 percentage points.
 The margin of error in these surveys was ±3 to ±5 percentage points.

 Three major milestones have occurred in Ireland: